atoder/vimsettings/README.md

 6. Cascadia Code
 7. Firicico
 8. Operator Mono Lig
+8 .
+SpaceMono
 9. NovaMoto
 10. Hermit
 11. Fantasque
-12. SpaceMono
 13. JetBrains Mono
 14. Inconsolata
+15. Source Code Pro
-15. Anonymous Pro
+16. Anonymous Pro

 For fonts icons to display in tmux, use a secondary Non-ASCII font such as